Omega (Epica album): Release and promotion

 On 9 October 2020, the first single off of the album, "Abyss of Time – Countdown to Singularity", was released with an official videoclip.
 The second single off of the album, "Freedom – The Wolves Within", was released on 27 November 2020 along with a music video.
 Both singles had amassed over three million streams online since their release.
 A music video for the acoustic version of "Abyss o' Time" was released on 18 December 2020.
 The third single, "Rivers", was released on 22 January 2021 along with a visualizer video.
-The fourth single, "Omegacoustic", is the acoustic version of "Omega – Sovereign of the Sun Spheres" and was released on 15 February 2021 along with a music video.
+A music video for "Omegacoustic", an acoustic version of "Omega – Sovereign of the Sun Spheres" was released on 15 February 2021.
 Another videoclip, for "The Skeleton Key", was released on the same day as the album.

 On 29 April 2021, the band announced that they would be performing a livestream event titled Omega Alive in support of the album which took place on 12 June 2021.
 The livestream event featured the biggest production with visual surprises as well as songs from the album.

 Critical reception

 The album received generally positive reviews from music critics upon the album's release.

 Distorted Sound scored the album 8 out of 10 and said: "Where previous albums The Quantum Enigma and The Holographic Principle often delved into scientific principles, Omega opts to take a personal, individual approach to these themes.
-Drawing heavily on the Emerald Tablets, an ancient source of alchemical knowledge, as well as scientific principles and on individual experiences, the band weave these concepts and their music together into what can only accurately be described as epic.
+Drawing heavily on the Emerald Tablets of Thoth the Atlantean, a 20th-century work by occultist Maurice Doreal, and on individual experiences, the band weave these concepts and their music together into what can only accurately be described as epic.
 This level of scale and ambition is nothing new for Epica but after five years without new music and emerging into a world changed beyond all recognition since they last recorded, Omega stands as both a fitting conclusion to the trilogy that started with The Quantum Engima and as the bold start of a brand new era."

 Kerrang! gave the album 4 out of 5 with writer Steve Beebee stating: "Omega proves that as bombastic as symphonic metal gets, it's no different to any other genre in that, ultimately, it's all about the songs.
 And these songs are Epica's best."

 Metal Hammer gave the album a positive review and stated: "Never ones to disappoint, Epica once again reach their epic quotient on Omega without choking, perhaps proving that too much of a good thing is a good thing."